 Humidity also increases at lower elevations, while the arid north is both hot and dry.

 Catching the Great Migration

-Every year, Tanzania and Kenya provide the backdrop for one of the world's most breathtaking wildlife spectacles - the Great Migration.
-Millions of wildebeest and zebra start the year in Tanzania's Serengeti National Park, then gradually make their way northwards to the more plentiful grazing grounds of the Maasai Mara.
+Every year, Tanzania and Kenya provide the backdrop for one of the world's most breathtaking wildlife spectacles—the Great Migration.
+Millions of wildebeest and zebra start the year in Tanzania's Serengeti National Park, then gradually make their way northward to the more plentiful grazing grounds of the Maasai Mara.
 If you want to witness the herds cross the crocodile-filled Mara River (the holy grail of Great Migration safaris), the best time to travel is in August.
 In September and November, the animals that survive this treacherous crossing fill the Mara plains.

 The Best Time to Go on Safari

 If you're not trying to catch the Great Migration, you have more choice in terms of peak safari season.
 Generally, the best time to travel is during the dry seasons (January to February or June to October).
 At these times, animals are easier to spot not only because the bush is less dense, but because the scarcity of water means that they spend much of their time around the waterholes.
 The short wet season also has its benefits.
 At this time, the parks are beautifully green and there are far fewer tourists.